siliconflow/onediff/README.md

 | Get the experimental features                                                                             | Yes                                     |                                         |

 ## Installation

+### Install OneDiff on Windows using WSL2

+If you want to install OneDiff in WSL2, please consult our [installation guide on the Wiki](https://github.com/siliconflow/onediff/wiki/Run-OneDiff-on-Windows-by-WSL2).

 ### OneDiff Installation

 #### 1. Install OneFlow

 > **_NOTE:_** We have updated OneFlow frequently for OneDiff, so please install OneFlow by the links below.

 - **CUDA 11.8**